Do you want to efficiently save money so you can live better without the annoying debts that hold you back from saving?

 Rent your car space with these apps:

 - Garage Time

 Use your car for advertisement.

 Cars have become a rising advertising property.
 You see cars every day, on every street, and rush hour traffic.

 You might as well use this chance to earn and save money so you can live better.

-Companies will place advertisements on your car by car, wrapping it to their promotional material designs.
-By doing it, you can make up to $1000.
+Companies will place advertisements on your car by wrapping it with their promotional material designs.

 Below are some of the companies that pay you to place advertisements on your car: